At Prince Bishops Community Primary School we aim to:

 If you have any questions about our SEND information report please contact the school and we will try our best to help you.

 Prince Bishops Community Primary School is a single level building.
 There are no steps at any of the entrances.
 Door ways have viewing panels and so are suitable for wheelchair users.
 There is a disabled toilet in the building.
 If you require any further information regarding the accessibility of the site please contact the school or access our accessibility plan.

 Prince Bishops is an inclusive school.
 All pupils at school are entitled to be taught to a standard called Quality First Teaching.
 This acknowledges that all children are different and that at times resources and work should be differentiated to ensure that all children are included and can achieve.
 However many children, at some point in their school life need extra help.
 In accordance with the Special Educational Needs and Disability Code of Practice (2015), the school operates a graduated response to support children identified with special educational needs and disabilities.

 Within each class teachers and teaching assistants recognise that children learn and develop in different ways.
 They use different teaching styles, resources and plan different levels of work in the classroom to cater for the various ways children learn.
 Where necessary, there may be adaptations to the curriculum to enable all pupils to access the learning.
 Some children also benefit from small group work and one to one intervention.
-Resources available include: move and sit cushions, writing supports, Project X Reading Scheme, reading rulers, modified exercise books, speech and language intervention, Fresh Start Phonic Programme, use of IPads and easyspeak microphones.
+Resources available include: move and sit cushions, writing supports, reading rulers, modified exercise books, speech and language intervention, Fresh Start Phonic Programme, use of IPads and easyspeak microphones.